NLeSC/SalientDetector-python/README.md

 ## Installing the package
 If desired, activate an virtual environment.
-To build the package, type the following command in the current directory (`Software/Python/`):
+To build the package, type the following command in the root directory of the repository:

 `make`